West Side Rag

 It would be an art installation – they would convert the apartment into a gallery – showcasing the projects they had worked on together while they lived there, primarily, the unique “nests” that Geoff, who had found his calling as a visual artist/maker during the pandemic, had been creating for the past three-and-a-half years.

 There are 33 of them of different sizes, hanging from the ceiling of what once was their living room, all woven from “the used, broken, or otherwise discarded violin, viola, cello, and double-bass strings that I’ve collected from musicians around the world,” Geoff explained.
 “I think there’s something beautiful about giving these strings a second life.
-And when you think of the amount of time and patience and practice and blood and sweat and tears musicians put into the perfection of their craft, it all gets ground into these strings.”
+And when you think of the amount of time and patience and practice and blood and sweat and tears musicians of this caliber put into the perfection of their craft, it all gets ground into these strings.”

 “The nests are modeled after the nests created by weaver birds, those that can actually tie knots to create these elaborate nests,” Geoff continued.
 “The idea was to make something very lifelike… I married into Audrey’s world.
 I knew nothing of classical music.
 And it’s very much the world that I have found myself in.
 If you look at birds in whatever environment they’re living in, they create their homes out of the material that’s around them.
 I have made my home within her world.”